balhelhas/Pirple-Assignment-2/README.md

 ##### POST

-- Add a new product item, only a user admin can do it.
+- Add a new item to user shopping cart, only a logged in user can do it.
-Required fields: (in JSON payload) `sku`, `name`
+Required fields: (in JSON payload) `menu`, `quantity`
 Requires token: Yes

 ##### GET

-- Returns all product is no fields specified, if `sku` specified get single product and if `reviews` is specified gets products reviews.
-Required fields: none
+- Returns the shopping cart of the user.
-Optional fields: (in query string)`sku`, (in headers)`reviews`
+Required fields: (in query string) `email`
 Requires token: Yes

 ##### DELETE

-- Remove a review, only the user how posted the review can do it.
+- Removes a item from the user shopping cart.
-Required fields: (in query string)`email`, (in headers)`sku`
+Required fields: (in query string) `email`, (in JSON payload) `item`
 Requires token: Yes

 ##### PUT

-- Extend a token for a user.
+- Updates a item of the user shopping cart.
-Required fields: (in JSON payload) `email`, `extend`
+Required fields: (in query string) `email`
-Requires token: Yes
+Optional fields: (in JSON payload) `menu`, `quantity` (at least one must be specified) Requires token: Yes

 ### `/orders`

 ##### POST

-- Create a new product review.
+- Create a order for the items on the shopping cart.
 Required fields: (in query string) `email`
 Requires token: Yes